ulfaslak/infostop/README.md

 ```
 Then go to localhost:8001 in your browser to look at the coverage report.

+**Format code with `black`**.
+We don't want to argue about code formatting.
+Please run `black` to apply standard formatting to your code before your make a pull request.

 The `Makefile` implements a number of commands that are useful during development.
 Go ahead and execute `make help` to see descriptions of available commands, or inspect the file so you understand what's going on.